RandomComputerUser/FancyLighting/README.md

 - Improved dithering with overbright lighting and enhanced shaders and colors enabled
 - Increased the max overbright brightness with enhanced colors and shaders enabled from 4x to 16x
 - Optimized overbright lighting
+- Removed the Brighter Lighting setting, which is now effectively always enabled
 - Fixed graphical glitches with shimmer waterfalls
 - Fixed a camera mode bug that caused cave backgrounds to be rendered incorrectly
 - Upgraded to .NET 8